charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P118 --> P234
 P119["[hqIsFixedComplete]"]
 P119 --> P120
-P120["While the teleporters have been repaired, they are operating in a low-power mode and cannot send down any buildings.<br/>We cannot risk running the teleporters at full power, so you will have to make do with the buildings that are already there."]
+P120["&bull; While the teleporters have been repaired, they are operating in a low-power mode and cannot send down any buildings.<br/>&bull; We cannot risk running the teleporters at full power, so you will have to make do with the buildings that are already there."]
 P120 --> P121
-P121["Also,<br/>If that wasn't hard enough,<br/>It gets worse:"]
+P121["&bull; Also,<br/>&bull; If that wasn't hard enough,<br/>&bull; It gets worse:"]
 P121 --> P135
 P121 --> P139
 P121 --> P142